Easy to Implement Icebreakers for Effective Group Therapy!

 Favorite Things

 Each person shares things that are their favorite to the group.
 It can be a hobby, book, or food.
-This is aimed at building rapport and creating a friendly environment among group members.
+This activity builds rapport and creates a friendly environment among group members.

 -